-STUDENT'S FULL NAME: CWC ID #: ease mark below which special circumstances reflects your situation and submit the documentation to support your request: ☐ Parent/s are deceased, incarcerated or institutionalized.
-Please provide documentation (example: death certificate) □ Other:
+STUDENT'S FULL NAME: CWC ID #: Please mark below which special circumstances reflects your situation and submit th ne documentation to support your request: lacksquare Parent/s are deceased, incarcerated or institutionalized.
+Please provide documen ntation (example: death certificate) ☐ Other:

 STUDENT'S FULL NAME: CWC ID #:

-uesting unusual circumstances (include details, such as must be attached - such death certificate, or 3 rd party
+Explain below or on an attached typed/written letter your reason for requesting and specific reasons for your request).
+Supporting documentation must lead documentation, etc.

-CERTIFICATIONS AND SIG SNATURES
+CERTIFICATIONS AND SIGNATURES

-n both pages of this worksheet are complete and correct.
-I CWC can make any federal financial aid disbursements for
+By signing this worksheet, I certify that all of the information reported on both also understand that ALL required documents must be submitted before CWC the school year.

 Student Signature Date

-Warning: If you purposely give false or misl sent to prison or both. eading information on this worksheet, you w rill be reported to the Department of Education, you may be fined,
+Warning: If you purposely give false or misleading information on this worksheet, you will be resent to prison or both. ported to the Department of Education, you may be fined,

 Office Use only:

+D Paguast wanding comments:

 Request pending - comments:

 Request approved:

-Financial Aid Director Signat ture: Date:
+Financial Aid Director Signature: Date:

+Revised 4-5-24 mjs